tc39/proposal-compartments/README.md

 * A "module environment record" is the scope into which a module imports names from other modules and exports names to other modules.
-  This proposal reifies a module environment record as an exotic object that synthetic modules can use to implement bindings.
+  This proposal reifies a module environment record as an exotic object that virtual modules can use to implement bindings.
   An `import name as alias` binding will have a property with the lexically bound alias.
   An `export name as alias` binding will have a property with the lexically bound name, whereas the module exports namespace will have a property with the alias.